silversonicaxel/gherkin-detailer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/silversonicaxel/gherkin-detailer/badge.svg?branch=master)](https://coveralls.io/github/silversonicaxel/gherkin-detailer?branch=master)

 # gherkin-detailer
-gherkin-detailer is a tool that checks the gherkin files included in you project and list them, highlighting some of their details.
+gherkin-detailer is a tool that checks the gherkin files included in you project and:
+* list them per type - _to create a general total overview_
+* highlight similarities - _to prevent duplication of code for similar situations_

 ## Documentation
 * [Summary](SUMMARY.md)